-Loaded with fresh vegetables, savory baked tofu, and juicy pineapple, the BBQ Hawaiian Tofu Bowl from The Simply Vegan Cookbook by Dustin Harder is the perfect meal for busy weeknights.
-Be sure to enter the cookbook giveaway at the end of the post.
+Loaded with fresh vegetables, savory baked tofu, and juicy pineapple, the Hawaiian BBQ Tofu Bowl from The Simply Vegan Cookbook by Dustin Harder is the perfect meal for busy weeknights.
+Enjoy it for dinner, and take the leftovers to work for lunch the next day!
+This easy protein rich recipe is vegan and gluten-free.

 In my health coaching practice, I often hear from people who say that cooking vegan is too expensive and too time consuming, or that the ingredients are weird and hard to find.
 I’ve been cooking this way for so long and I don’t know anything else, but I can totally understand how difficult it is when transitioning to a new way of eating.
 If you don’t know what nutritional yeast is, where do you even go to buy it?